-Starbucks adds plant-based meat to US menu
+Starbucks adds plant-based meat to its U.S. menu

 Starbucks is adding plant-based meat to its U.S. menu for the first time.

-The Seattle-based coffee chain said Tuesday that a breakfast sandwich made with imitation sausage from Redwood City, California-based Impossible Foods is now available at a majority of its U.S. restaurants.
+The Seattle-based coffee chain said Tuesday a breakfast sandwich made with imitation sausage from Redwood City, California-based Impossible Foods is now available at a majority of its U.S. restaurants.
 The sandwich comes with egg and cheese and is served on a ciabatta bun.

-Starbucks said earlier this year that it would add plant-based meat to its menus worldwide as part of an effort to reduce its environmental impact.
-The company has sold milk alternatives, such as soy milk and oat milk, in the U.S. and elsewhere.
-But the sausage is its first plant-based food item in the U.S.
+Starbucks said earlier this year it would add plant-based meat to its menus worldwide as part of an effort to reduce its environmental impact.
+The company has sold milk alternatives, such as soy milk and oat milk, in this country and elsewhere.
+But the sausage is its first plant-based food item in the United States.

 In April, it began selling lasagna, pasta and wraps made with Beyond Meat crumbles in China.
 It also introduced a Beyond Meat breakfast sandwich in Canada in February.
 Beyond Meat, which is based in El Segundo, California, is Impossible Foods’ chief competitor.

-Asked why it went with an Impossible Foods sausage for the U.S. over one from Beyond Meat, Starbucks said it works with a variety of suppliers around the globe.
+Asked why it went with an Impossible Foods sausage for the United States over one from Beyond Meat, Starbucks said it works with a variety of suppliers around the globe.